chuckcoughlin/redistrict-colorado/docs/user-guide.md

 ## Redistrict Colorado
 ## User Guide
-*DIatrictPlanAnalyzer* is designed to answer the question "Which is fairer?" when dealing with competing redistricting plans.
+*PlanAnalyzer* is designed to answer the question "Which is fairer?" when dealing with competing redistricting plans.
 The user configures plans and controls their evaluation based on a collection of external datasets which contain the plan geometries plus voter affiliation and demographic information.
 The application computes a set of 8 metrics for the purpose of evaluating two or more redistricting plans for fairness.
 See the [Comparisons](#Comparisons) page to view examples of final results.